weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/sum-transformers.md

 :::note Input length
 Note that like many other language models, summarizer models can only process a limited amount of text.
 The `sum-transformers` module will be limited to the maximum length of the model it is using.
 For example, the `facebook/bart-large-cnn` model can only process 1024 tokens.

+On the other hand, be aware that providing an input of insufficient length and detail may cause the transformer model to [hallucinate](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)).
 :::

 ## More resources